 Design and print a Lincoln White House

 invitation with computer software such as

 Word, Publisher or other publishing

 dignitaries that would have received the

 invitation to attend President Lincoln's

 second inauguration reception.
 Research to

 showed up to the reception, including

 invitations to address for each of your

 invited guests.
 Remember the official White

 House/Government Seal and appropriate image

 of the 1860's White House, and other

 Write an essay describing how Frederick

 Douglass felt when the policemen stopped him

 let him enter the reception.
 Describe how

 reading Douglass' own words describing the

 reception (after he finally got admitted),

 felt when seeing each other?
 Include this

 answer within the essay.
 You could also

 include your feelings about why this meeting

 Read about Washington D.C. in the early

 Lincoln's White House website, and particularly

-the Nearby Washington article.
+the Nearby Washington D.C. article.

 Think about where the nation's capitol was

 actually located.
 Why would Washington D.C. be

+live or visit.
 Why would it be a "safe haven."

 LINCOLN'S FIRST INAUGURAL ADDRESS, 1861

 DOUGLASS OPINION OF PRESIDENT LINCOLN AFTER THE

-READ AND EXCERPT FROM:
+d.
+READ AN EXCERPT FROM:

 ARTICLE # 10